michaelborck-books/ai-as-a-teaching-partner/booklet/appendix-b-workshop-guide.md

 **Type it live.
 Show the much better result.**

 **Say:**
 > "Same tool, different instruction.
 The quality of what we get depends entirely on the quality of what we ask for.
-This is the fundamental skill—knowing what to ask."
+This is the fundamental skill,knowing what to ask."

 **Debrief (1 minute):**
 Ask: "What made the second prompt better?"
 Expected answers: specificity, context, clear requirements, role definition

----
+,

 **Demo 2: Conversation Simulation (10 minutes)**